Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Dynamic Pricing

+We now apply our framework to dynamic pricing.
+In the basic setting, we have $d$ resources and $n$ customer types.
+Each customer type has a private reward for a set of resources.
+The controller observes the customer type, and if the corresponding set of resources is available, posts a price.
+The customer then purchases iff the requested set is available and the posted price below the private reward.
+The resource consumption is encoded in a matrix $A\in\crl{0,1}^{d\times n}$.
+In~\cref{ssec:consumerchoice}, we generalize to settings where rather than requesting a specific set of products, customers make a choice between multiple substitute bundles of resources.

-At each time $t$, the controller chooses one posted price $\f_j$ among $(\f_1,\ldots,\f_m)$, then a valuation $V_t\sim F$ is drawn and a purchase occurs iff $V_t > \f_j$.
-If the customer buys, $\f_j$ is collected and the inventory decreases by $1$.
-On the other hand, if the customer does not buy, there is no reward and the inventory remains unchanged.
+We consider the following formal model: at time $t$, type $j\in[n]$ arrives with probability $p_j$, is seen by the controller, who then posts a price $\f_{jl}$ from a set of available prices $\crl{\f_{j1},\ldots,\f_{jm}}$.
+The customer then draws a private reward $R^t\sim F_j$, and a purchase occurs iff $R^t>\f_{jl}$.
+If the customer buys, $\f_{jl}$ is collected and the inventory decreases by $A_j$.
+On the other hand, if the customer does not buy, the controller collects zero and the inventory remains unchanged.